EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 * +/- 1 semitone trim

 ### Nice to haves & maybes
-* Deep settings submenu (would have to implement submenus in gui lib)
-* Add some sort of "inversion+oct displacement" setting that can create, for example, shell chords from 7ths
+* Add some sort of "inversion+oct displacement" setting
-* implement slides
+* slides (per-step portamento)
-* fine tune setting for +/- 1 semitone?
 * Add other piano-inspired patterns/features e.g. adding a low root+5th or low root or high root.
 Maybe add  a "reinforce" option that adds these things without having to have separate "7th+oct" voicings
 * Separate diagnostics page that can monitor perf data on-unit
 * seprate menus implemented in gui lib - maybe double clicking the encoder cycles menus